lavanet/lava/x/timerstore/README.md

 ### BeginBlock & EndBlock

-A module can decide wether to trigger a certain timer at the start of the block, or at the end of it.
+A module can decide whether to trigger a certain timer at the start of the block or at the end of it.
 The function `NewTimerStoreBeginBlock` will create a new `TimerStore` that will trigger at the `BeginBlock` when the time is right, and the function `NewTimerStoreEndBlock` will create a new `TimerStore` that will trigger at the `EndBlock` when the time is right.

 ### BlockHeight & BlockTime